Joykinuthia/yolo/README.md

 └── README.md
 ```

+## The Reasoning Behind this Design

+**Modularity** - Each role focuses on a single component, improving clarity and reusability.

+**Declarative Infrastructure** - Every environment can be replicated consistently with one command.

+**Ease of Maintenance** - Variables (like ports, image tags, and paths) are centralized in one file.

+**Automation-First Approach** - No manual installation or container management required.

 ## Author: Joyrose Kinuthia
 ## Tech Stack: MongoDB | Express | React | Node.js | Docker | NGINX | Ansible | Vagrant